DavidPatShuiFong/vkelimHomepage/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My interests include sustainable development in low-resource populations and the uses of monitoring and evaluation in clinical practice.
+bio: My interests include sustainable development in low-resource populations, teaching and the uses of monitoring and evaluation in clinical practice.
 education:
   courses:
   - course: Data, Economics and Development Policy